 His reign also witnessed the involvement of Thanjavur in the affairs of the Marava country.
-It was during his time that the famous Sri Mariamman Temple which is three miles away from Thanjavur was built and consecrated by his Guru Sadasiva Brahmendral.
-He was a musician and wrote a text of musicology.
-He is also the author of the Following works.
+It was during his time that the famous Sri Punnianallur Mariamman Temple which is three miles away from Thanjavur was built and consecrated by his spiritual Guru Sadasiva Brahmendral.
+Tulaja was a musician and wrote a text of musicology.
+He is also the author of the following works.

 1. Anyapadesa sataka